 The Company has established a comprehensive corporate governance plan for the purpose of defining responsibilities, setting high standards of professional and personal conduct and assuring compliance with such responsibilities and standards.
 As part of its annual review process, the Board of Directors monitors developments in the area of corporate governance.
 Listed below are some of the key elements of the Company's corporate governance plan.

 Independence of Directors

-- Eight of the Company's ten directors are independent under the NYSE listing standards.
+- Eight of the Company's 11 directors are independent under the NYSE listing standards.

 - Independent directors are scheduled to meet separately in executive session after every regularly scheduled Board of Directors meeting.